On the Informativeness of Specification Tests for Estimator Validity: -test

 for any $g \in L_0^2(P)$.
 Here, the efficient influence function clearly belongs to $\bar{T}(P)$ and is therefore orthogonal to $\Pi_{T^\bot}(g)$.
 Thus, the asymptotic bias depends only on $\Pi_T(g)$.

-The GMM estimator can be asymptotically unbiased even under local deviation because it utilizes only a part of moment restrictions.
-The expected value of $m_{\theta_0}(X)$ under $P_{1/\sqrt{n}, g}$ is approximately given by $\mathbb{E}[m_{\theta_0}(X) g(X)]/\sqrt{n}$, and the GMM estimator is asymptotically unbiased if
+The GMM estimator can be asymptotically unbiased even when moment restrictions are violated because it utilizes only a part of the moment restrictions.
+It follows from \eqref{gmm_local} that the GMM estimator is asymptotically unbiased if